+Explain that this is similar to the pumping action of the heart.
 Review how to take one's pulse.
-Using a watch with a second hand, take a one-minute pulse of those students who have figured out how to do it.
-Have them announce the number.
+Using a watch with a second hand, have students take a 10-second, then multiply it times 6.
+Let them share their heartbeat.